ainfosec/FISSURE/docs/RTD/_build/html/_sources/pages/development.rst.txt

 QtDesigner
 ----------

-Launch QtDesigner with the `designer` command and open the */FISSURE/UI/dashboard.ui* file.
+Launch QtDesigner with the `designer` command and open the ``./UI/dashboard.ui`` file.
+Menu items are stored in the ``./UI/FissureDashboard.ui`` file and other supporting files can also be found in the same folder.

 .. image:: /pages/Images/qtdesigner.png